jknape/variance-decomp/README.md

       lpc.omega2 = lpc.omega[,2, drop = FALSE]; colnames(lpc.omega2) = paste0('omega2.', omeganames)
       stopifnot(sum(grepl('lpc.omega', parNames)) ==  length(lpc.omega1) + length(lpc.omega2))

-The formula for computing the contributions in the main text is: contribution(*θ*) := ∇*f*<sub>*θ̄*</sub> ∘ *Σ*<sub>*θ*</sub> ∇*f*<sub>*θ̄*</sub>
+The formula for computing the contributions in the paper is: contribution(*θ*) := ∇*f*<sub>*θ̄*</sub> ∘ *Σ*<sub>*θ*</sub> ∇*f*<sub>*θ̄*</sub>
 where (∇*f*)<sub>*θ̄*</sub> is the gradient of the realized growth rate as a function of all the linear predictor components, evaluated at the